In his previous life, Eugene was a valet driver, car salesman, telemarketer and even shoveled snow off of cars at 5am in the Canadian cold.

 What he would love is to get more of these songs out into the universe, in the best "light" for you to hear.

-If you're reading this, you've probably already heard his professional releases like 'Bones' or 'Unused Potential' - These are songs that during the pandemic he started producing himself and to fund the mixing/mastering Eugene has enrolled some of his biggest fans via 'GenieClub' - 100% of monthly donations go to pay for the music production at this stage and as of now, we have enough money to release a song once every 4 months approximately.
+If you're reading this, you've probably already heard his professional releases like 'Blessed' or 'Think For Yourself' - These are songs that during the pandemic he started producing himself.
+To fund the mixing/mastering Eugene has enrolled some of his biggest fans via 'GenieClub' - 100% of monthly donations go to pay for the music production.
+As of now, we have enough money to release a song once every 2-3 months approximately.
 The people that join Eugene will not only get his releases before the general public but have the power to select which songs the world receives next by VOTING.

 Eugene believes that good music combined with good ideas are powerful enough to shape the world around us.